The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 The shipping process is the complete chain of steps that moves a package from the seller to the customer, including picking, packing, labeling, carrier handoff, transit, and delivery.
 International shipments add customs checks, documentation requirements, duties, and additional inspections.

 A shipping process needs to stay consistent from the first scan to final delivery.
 When each stage runs without friction, deliveries arrive on time and costs stay predictable.
 When steps break down, delays, claims, and support issues escalate.
-This guide covers every part of the workflow, including ecommerce, dropshipping, international shipping, documentation, and tracking terms.
+This guide covers every part of the workflow, including the people involved, ecommerce and dropshipping specifics, international shipping, documentation, common problems, and tracking terms.
+If you'd rather hand the whole workflow to a partner than manage it in-house, that's exactly what order fulfillment solutions like Rush Order's are built for.

 The shipping process covers every stage that moves a package from preparation to final delivery.
 It includes label creation, packing, sorting, carrier pickup, transit, and last-mile delivery.
 International shipments also require customs documentation, duties, and inspection steps.